The exact convex roof for GHZ-W mixtures for three qubits and beyond: Zero-state locking

 For $m=d$ one obtains $(w_0 \vec{e}_1-e_0 \vec{w}_1)\cdot \vec{\eps}+(1-w_0)e_z|\vec{\eps}|$.
-This is still positive and the optimal decomposition would stay zero-locked unless $(w_0 \vec{e}_1-e_0 \vec{w}_1)\cdot \vec{\eps}<-(1-w_0)e_z|\vec{\eps}|$.
-Curiously, the integrable case where we have $\sqrt[d]{\tau_d[z]}=(z-z_1)(z-z_2)$, hence both zeros in the system have a multiplicity of $d$.
+For this to be positive and the optimal decomposition to stay zero-locked gives the condition $(w_0 \vec{e}_1-e_0 \vec{w}_1)\cdot \vec{\eps}<-(1-w_0)e_z|\vec{\eps}|$.
+Curiously, the {\em integrable} case - where the covex-roof can be obtained exactly - we have $\sqrt[d]{\tau_d[z]}=(z-z_1)(z-z_2)$, hence both zeros in the system have a multiplicity of $d$.
 Here, however, the inequality has to become an equality because no zero-state locking is observed and the optimal decomposition can be chosen arbitrarily as in the case of the concurrence (see also Ref.~\cite{Uhlmann00}) where decompositions can be made of equally entangled pure states\cite{Hill97,Wootters98}.
 Whenever $m>d$, there is no zero-state locking for this particular state from the zero-polytope.
-For the rest it nevertheless applies.
+For the remaining solutions in the zero-polytope it nevertheless applies.

-Because optimal decompositions must be continuous and no two optimal decompositions can intersect each other (unless the pure states of the decompositions are joined together) this zero-state locking behavior excludes optimal decompositions without visible states from the zero-polytope.
+Because optimal decompositions must be continuous (i.e. their corresponding weight functions must behave continuously \footnote{This is essentially the same as non-intersecting of optimal decompositions.
+In other words: on every line through the Bloch-sphere the entanglement must behave in a continuous manner)}) or equivalently no two optimal decompositions can intersect each other (unless the pure states of the decompositions are joined together to give a larger optimal polytope, this zero-state locking behavior excludes optimal decompositions without states from the zero-polytope, {\em iff} they result visible from the density matrix in consideration.